attestate/ad/whitepaper.md

 ## Implementing Depreciating Licenses in Solidity

-Now, when actually implementing the theory of LVT, Harberger taxes and depreciating licenses into Solitity there are all sorts of challenges which arise from the pseudonomous nature of online identity.
-We'll shed some lights on the challenges and how we've overcome them in our implementation.
+Now, when actually implementing the theory of LVT, Harberger taxes and depreciating licenses into Solidity there are all sorts of challenges which arise from the pseudonomous nature of online identity.
+We'll shed some light on the challenges and how we've overcome them in our implementation.

 First of all, a basic implementation of depreciating licenses, using the $p(t)$ formula, has users deposit Ether as collateral into a smart contract we call "Ad."
 Throughout a user's holding period the collateral then depreciates in value until the owner is overbid.
-Overbidding occurrs as a single transaction sending the last owner's collateral back, sending the fees to a treasury and accepting the new owner's collateral.
+Overbidding occurs as a single transaction sending the last owner's collateral back, sending the fees to a treasury and accepting the new owner's collateral.